alexander-pav/MultiBoot/README.md

 sudo ./install.sh

 # Windows (USE AT YOUR OWN RISK!!!
 CHECK IF YOUR BOOT PARTITION AT \\?\Device\Harddisk4\Partition45)
-# Download dd for Windows http://www.chrysocome.net/downloads/ddrelease64.exe copy to MULTI_BOOT/windows dir
+# Download dd for Windows http://www.chrysocome.net/downloads/ddrelease64.exe copy to windows dir
-cd MULTI_BOOT/windows
+cd windows

 # Run as administrator
 install.bat